 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Brazil.

-Business and Transit: cost varies according to nationality; contact the consulate for details.
+Business and transit visas: cost varies according to nationality; contact the consulate for details.

-Consulate (or consular section at the embassy).
-Applications made through travel agents or couriers cost an additional £16.
+Consulate (or consular section at the embassy) by appointment only.
 You cannot obtain visas at the airport or port of entry.

 Allow at least seven working days for visa processing if applying in person and eight to 15 days if applying through a visa company.